brianchirls/popcorn-base/README.md

 - Easily animate parameters in `frame` method, with keyframes and multiple tweening functions
 - Provide access to normalized data for certain arguments
 - Automatically clean up container element on `_teardown`
+- Enable any CSS parameter names to be mapped directly to style of container element
 - Utility: parse out array/object arguments from JSON or delimited strings
 - Utility: cross-browser addClass/removeClass shim (no external libraries required)